JanSchefer/Modul_213_K08_JaSch/README.md

 So it happened that my program was a collection of K01-K07.
 In the example below, the "Generic T" is used.
 I have never actively used this before.
 In this project I have used it, so that I can send different "classes" and that T Vehicle extended can only be processed Car or Bike.
+I was able to implement my class diagram pretty much identically.
+In my diagram I forgot to include my custom exception.
+I also decided to rename my main class to "Starter".
+The biggest adjustment happened in the interface Rent.
+I misinterpreted the use of the interface.
+The way I wanted to use it, I no longer recognized the deeper meaning and then decided to use only one method in the interface.
 In addition, I was able to improve my knowledge of Java through these jobs.

 ###Example Generic T
 ![Example](./images/T_Variable.png)